Chaoste/nlp-stocks/data/README.md

-ta for Master Thesis on Stock Price Prediction
+# Data for Master Thesis on Stock Price Prediction

-Title: Prediction of Stock Price Movements based on Corporate Relationships
+- Title: *Prediction of Stock Price Movements based on Corporate Relationships*
-Author: Thomas Kellermeier
+- Author: *Thomas Kellermeier*
-Supervisor: Tim Repke, Ralf Krestel
+- Supervisor: *Tim Repke, Ralf Krestel*

-The following preprocessed data consists of the following parts:
+The preprocessed data in this folder is splitted into the following categories:

-1. *Financial news articles from Reuters and Bloomberg* (2006-10-20 to 2013-11-26):
+### 1. Financial news articles from Reuters and Bloomberg

+- 554.914 articles from 2006-10-20 to 2013-11-26
-- Amounts: 106.518 Reuters, 448.395 Bloomberg
+- 106.518 Reuters, 448.395 Bloomberg
 - The table contains a unique ID, previously used IDs (for mapping between both formats), publishing date, the original filename and the plain content
 - 651 articles are missing the content (maybe the file were corrupted or the dataset just incomplete)
 - The datasets contains several duplicate filenames because updates on article are given as separate files.
 The content might even bec ome None, possibly because the article was removed (which explains only a few of the missing article contents).
-- The raw data can be found at "/san2/data/websci/reuters" and "/san2/Data/websci/bloomberg"
+- The raw data can be found at `/san2/data/websci/reuters` and `/san2/Data/websci/bloomberg`

-2. *Kaggle dataset New York Stock Exchange (NYSE)*:
+### 2. S&P 500 Stock Prices (NYSE)

 This collection consists of the following datasets:
 - Stock Prices, Fundamentals, Securities for all 500 companies of the S&P 500 index.
 Source: [Kaggle NYSE](https://www.kaggle.com/dgaw